pdc2341/python3-coolprop-example/README.md

 This software is protected by the GNU General Public License

 The Function parameters and output units are available at the bottom of the following web-page: http://www.coolprop.org/coolprop/HighLevelAPI.html#parameter-table

+The python module "CoolProp" must be installed to run this program.